King County elections office says vote by mail or drop box is safe

 "I just wanted to do it this way to save some time and in case my vote doesn't get counted, they'll let me know and I can vote again," said U-District resident Drew Griffin.

-Vote by mail has been controversial with some concerned about voter fraud.
+Vote by mail has been controversial with some concerns about voter fraud.

-The King County elections office says voters should feel confident in the system.
-The numbers speak for themselves.
+The King County elections office says voters should feel confident in the system as the data speaks for itself.

 "When we look at data from 2018, the last midterm election, King County identified 17 voters out of 1.2 million that we believe might have voted twice.
 17 out of 1.2 million registered voters is 100 thousand of a percent of voter error or voter fraud," said Julie Wise, King County director of elections.